 Many young people find it difficult to complete the 50 hours of driving experience now required for a Western Australian Driver’s Licence.
 This might be because they haven’t got access to an appropriate vehicle, or a qualified person to spend all of those hours in the passenger seat.
-The RYDE program will connect Learner Drivers with a volunteer Mentor and automatic vehicle, so that they can get their Licence and all of the opportunities that come with it.
+The RYDE program will connect Learner Drivers with Volunteer Mentors and a Program vehicle, so that they can get their Licence and all of the opportunities that come with it.

 The RYDE Program is a response developed by the Town of Bassendean to the Western Australian Government’s change from 25 to 50 supervised driving hours in November 2012.
 This change was as a result of research showing that the main cause of novice drivers being involved in a crash was inexperience.
 It takes time to develop the skills and abilities needed to become a good driver, and novice driver crashes usually occur because new drivers simply make mistakes.
 The increase in recorded supervised driving hours provides novice drivers greater opportunity to acquire the necessary skills and develop good driving behaviours.

 A side effect of these changes has been the marginalisation of young people with limited access to suitable vehicles or Mentors with which to undertake these requirements.
-The RYDE Program seeks to use technology in the areas of; induction, communication, bookings, payments and risk management to demonstrate a sustainable program model.
-Volunteer Mentor programs delivered in the Eastern States rely on significant and continuous funding streams for continued operation.
+The RYDE Program seeks to use technology in the areas of; induction, communication, bookings, payments and risk management to deliver a sustainable program model.
+Volunteer Mentor programs delivered elsewhere rely on significant and continuous funding streams for continued operation.
 The RYDE model by comparison, leverages the in-kind support of multiple agencies specialising in specific aspects of the Program, linked by a proprietary software platform.
-The OBAMS (Online Booking And Management) software significantly reduces the analogue human input required to deliver the Program by automating and coordinating as many aspects as possible.
+The RYDE software significantly reduces the human input and expense required to deliver the Program by automating and coordinating as many aspects as possible.

-The online platform allows the burden of delivering a complex program to be shared by multiple Program Partners who possess expertise in particular areas of operation.
-Their activities are coordinated by the software which attempts to provide ‘fail safe’ treatments to many possible contingencies.
+The online software allows the burden of delivering a complex program to be shared by multiple Program Partners who possess expertise in particular areas of operation.
+Their activities are coordinated by the software which attempts to provide automated treatments to many possible contingencies.

 RYDE Model Partners and their roles:

-Overall management of the RYDE program, responsible for general program operation, partner liaison and contingencies outside the scope of OBAMS
+Overall management of the RYDE program, responsible for general program operation, partner liaison and contingencies outside the scope of the software

 Responsible for recruitment, screening and ongoing support of Mentors